-Located on the Columbia River and in the Columbia Gorge National Scenic Area, CGCC's district is the majority of Wasco and Hood River counties, but also serves residents in five other rural counties: Sherman, Wheeler and Gilliam in Oregon; and Klickitat and Skamania in Washington.
+Located on the Columbia River and in the Columbia Gorge National Scenic Area, CGCC's district includes most of Wasco and Hood River counties.
+The college also serves residents of five other rural counties: Sherman, Wheeler and Gilliam in Oregon; and Klickitat and Skamania in Washington.
 The college serves about 10,000 square miles with a population of more than 85,000.